junxit/us-congress-bills-113/bill.md

 >   - **(3)** The terms “sudden unexplained death in childhood” and “SUDC” mean the sudden death of a child 1 year of age or older which remains unexplained after a thorough case investigation that includes—
 >     - **(A)** a review of the clinical history and circumstances of death; and
 >     - **(B)** performance of a complete autopsy with appropriate ancillary testing.
-> - **(f)** *Funding* This section shall not be construed to increase the amount of appropriations that are authorized to be appropriated for any fiscal year.
+> - **(f)** *Funding* No additional funds are authorized to be appropriated for the purpose of carrying out this section, and this section shall be carried out using amounts otherwise available for such purpose.